Hotslicer/Shreyan-Phadke-BlueStamp-Eng-Portfolio/index.md

             // Invert the sign of h_x2_div_d if the circle is counter clockwise (see sketch below) if (gc_block.modal.motion == MOTION_MODE_CCW_ARC) { h_x2_div_d = -h_x2_div_d; }

-            /* The counter clockwise circle lies to the left of the target direction.
-When offset is positive, the left hand circle will be generated - when it is negative the right hand circle is generated.

-                                                                   T  <-- Target position

-                                                                   ^
-                        Clockwise circles with this center         |          Clockwise circles with this center will have will have > 180 deg of angular travel      |          < 180 deg of angular travel, which is a good thing!
-                                                         \         |          /
-            center of arc when h_x2_div_d is positive ->  x <----- | -----> x <- center of arc when h_x2_div_d is negative
-                                                                   |
-                                                                   |

-                                                                   C  <-- Current position
             */
             // Negative R is g-code-alese for "I want a circle with more than 180 degrees of travel" (go figure!),
             // even though it is advised against ever generating such circles in a single line of g-code.
 By